 where Cm is the membrane conductance, here defined as τmgleak.
 The leak conductance gleak=10 nS, the resting membrane potential Vleak=-75 mV, the threshold Vthresh=-50 mV, the reset potential Vreset=-55 mV and the refractory period τrefrac=5 ms.

-The synapses are modeled as instant changes of conductance when a spike is triggered, followed by an exponential decay, described by:
+The synapses are modeled as instant changes in conductance when a spike is triggered, followed by an exponential decay, described by:

 τexcdgexctdt= -gexc